sr39/gizmo-debug/scripts/gizmo_documentation.md

 # ----- General De-Bugging and Special Behaviors
 #DEVELOPER_MODE                 # allows you to modify various numerical parameters (courant factor, etc) at run-time
 #LONG_INTEGER_TIME              # total number of integer time step = 1<<39
+#FORCE_EQUAL_TIMESTEPS          # force the code to use a single universal timestep (can change in time, but all particles advance together). chosen as minimum of any particle that step.
 #STOP_WHEN_BELOW_MINTIMESTEP    # forces code to quit when stepsize wants to go below MinSizeTimestep specified in the parameterfile
 #DEBUG                          # enables core-dumps and FPU exceptions
 # --------------------